ahoward93/ElkStackProject1/README.md

 -Metricbeat`Winlogbeat` collects Windows logs, which we use to track user logon events, etc._

 ### Using the Playbook
-In order to use the playbook, you will need to have an Ansible control node already configured.
+To use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the ELKInstall-playbook.yml file to .
+- Copy the ELKInstall-playbook.yml file to the directory /etc/ansible on your jump box.
-- Update the _____ file to include...
+- Update the host file to include your Webserver VM private IP addresses and  ELK VM private IP address see the example below:
+      [webservers] ##needed for the RedTeam, filebeat, and metricbeat playbooks 10.0.0.7 ansible_python_interpreter=/usr/bin/python3
+      10.0.0.8 ansible_python_interpreter=/usr/bin/python3
+      10.0.0.9 ansible_python_interpreter=/usr/bin/python3

+       [elk] ##needed for the ElkInstall playbook
+       10.2.0.4 ansible_python_interpreter=/usr/bin/python3

-- Run the playbook by using the following code ansible-playbook ELKInstall-playbook.yml and navigate to ____ to check that the installation worked as expected.
+- Run the playbook by using the following code ansible-playbook ELKInstall-playbook.yml and navigate to your ELK VM through SSH to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+-Run sudo docker ps
+-Navigate to your ELK server public IP address followed by :5601/app.kibana#home to confirm the ELK Server is running http://104.214.68.93:5601/app/kibana#/home